 Make sure you are on deck for the approach to Mahon (spelled Mao locally), as the white houses clinging to its rocky coastline make a beautiful sight and with the old town rising above the harbor.

 Mahon harbor is a natural 6 kilometer long bay with berthing for vessels up to eight meters depth.
 It is a unique port situated in an extraordinary landscape.
 There are berths for 3 cruise ships right in the heart of the city.
 The cruise terminal of Mahon has an area of more than 5000m2 for passengers offering parking for cars and buses, public telephones, cafeteria and taxis.
 Walking into the center of town is a short, but hilly affair.
 107 steps!

-If you can't face the walk back up the steps hop on the circular bus or even the Little Train - they both pass along the harbour road.
+If you can't face the walk back up the steps hop on the circular bus or even the Little Train - they both pass along the harbor road.
 The little train: Times are 11:00 - 15:00 the 18:00 - 23:00, 5 Euro, Hop on/off every hour.